IsabellaDev/PRJ666NAA_Group09/technical_details.md

 ## Database

-An SQL database will be used to implement the database for our web application.
-An online database hosting service is still being decided.
+A MongoDB database will be used to implement the database for our web application.
+MongoDB Atlas will used to host the database online in the cloud.

 ## Developing Tools